 The NRL Club Community Program of the Year Award recognises, celebrates and rewards excellent and innovative community programs which significantly improve outcomes for their community and fosters a culture of learning, supporting and sharing of excellent practice.

-This year's winner is the Wests Tigers 'Varying Abilities Program'.
+Last year's winner was the Wests Tigers 'Varying Abilities Program'.
 The Tigers' program encourages students to celebrate difference, it embodies one of our game's most crucial beliefs – inclusivity.

-This year's award is proudly supported by the NSW Government.
+Last year's award was proudly supported by the NSW Government.